Miskito people: Balancing commercial and subsistence activities

 The Miskito culture and economy is a product of intermixing between coastal Indigenous tribes, European buccaneers, traders, and settlers and escaped slaves.
-The Moskito Coast, since colonial times, has been an economic frontier characterized by barter and boom/bust economies where markets develop to exploit specific resources, such as turtles, precious lumber, rubber, bananas, and logwood and collapse when the world market busts leaving little long-term development.
+The Mosquito Coast, since colonial times, has been an economic frontier characterized by barter and boom/bust economies where markets develop to exploit specific resources, such as turtles, precious lumber, rubber, bananas, and logwood and collapse when the world market busts leaving little long-term development.
 As such, there has always been a commercial component to the economy, however, due to the inevitability of economic busts and their isolation from national powers, the Miskito have maintained their subsistence culture without being absorbed into the full-time market economy – what anthropologist Mary Helms refers to as a ‘purchase society’.
 A purchase society is a power dynamic in which the Indigenous are not subjugated as peasants, but still interact with a merchant or elite class via trade – retaining their autonomy and identity.